 Appealing to Younger Eyes: Transitions Change Agents

-Two of the Change Agents initiated Facebook “Takeovers” for the Transitions Facebook pages at Transitions Academy and Vision Expo, an optical trade show.
-The increase in engagement and reach led to more people seeing the Change Agents’ posts and more people interacting with Transitions content.
+Change Agent–initiated Facebook and Instagram “takeovers” for the Transitions Facebook pages at Transitions Academy and Vision Expo, an optical trade show.